jgornick/donotcall/docs/index.md

 * Send text message with a single number (e.g. `612-123-1234`).
 * Share contact (i.e. vCard) via text message.

-**Note: The complaints are filed on behalf your phone number when sending the text message.**
+The complaints are filed on behalf of your phone number when sending the text message.
+The date and time used to file the complaint is also based on your phone number and it's location.
+It's recommended to share the complaint phone number as soon as possible so the date and time filed with the complaint is close to when the actual call was received.

 ### Share contact via text message